RealityETH/reality-eth-monorepo/packages/contracts/README.md

 ## Compilation

+Compiled bytecode and ABIs are stored under *bytecode/* and *abi/* respectively.
+If you need to recompile, do:

 `$ cd development/contracts/`

 `$ ./compile.py RealityETH-3.0

-Bytecode and ABIs will be stored under *bytecode/* and *abi/* respectively.

 ## Tests